Background Image

 Nonfiction

-He has published two nonfiction books for teens, his writing has appeared in several magazines, and he has won awards for screenwriting and short fiction.
-He can frequently be found hiking the primeval fern forests near his home in the Pacific Northwest with his wife and teenage son.
+He has published three books for teens, and his writing has appeared in several magazines.
+He can frequently be found hiking the primeval fern forests near his home in the Pacific Northwest with his family.

 Why do you write?